 Further finds from the ongoing dredging process have included an aero engine believed to be from a German Heinkel He 111, a propeller hub from an as-yet-unidentified German aircraft and part of an Allied parachute.

-The group and the DP World London Gateway have developed a pdf booklet called Archaeology from the Sky: The Air War over the Thames Estuary which explores the story of the Dornier and their wider work to preserve and record the archaeology that remains beneath its watery depths.
+Explore more about the project including a pdf booklet called Archaeology from the Sky: The Air War over the Thames Estuary which explores the story of the Dornier and the wider work to preserve and record the archaeology that remains beneath beneath the Thames’ watery depths.